hedges333/trucktrack_v2/README.md

 2. Command-line docker also?
 Mac: Homebrew.
 Windows: WSL.
 Linux: APT, YUM.
 YMMV.

-# OPTIONS

-Set the data directory to somewhere else, where you can write:
-`export trucktrack_datadir=/opt/some/other/directory`

-Force reload

 # RUN

 1. Run `./trucktrack.sh`  (Or `sh -c ./trucktrack.sh`)